bambinos/formulae/README.md

 [![codecov](https://codecov.io/gh/bambinos/formulae/branch/master/graph/badge.svg)](https://codecov.io/gh/bambinos/formulae)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

 # formulae

 formulae is a Python library that implements Wilkinson's formulas for mixed-effects models.
 The main difference with other implementations like [Patsy](https://github.com/pydata/patsy) or [formulaic](https://github.com/matthewwardrop/formulaic) is that formulae can work with formulas describing a model with both common and group specific effects (a.k.a. fixed and random effects, respectively).

 This package has been written to make it easier to specify models with group effects in [Bambi](https://github.com/bambinos/bambi), a package that makes it easy to work with Bayesian GLMMs in Python, but it could be used independently as a backend for another library.
 The approach in this library is to extend classical statistical formulas in a similar way than in R package [lme4](https://CRAN.R-project.org/package=lme4).

-**Note:** While this package is working, there is no online documentation yet and you may find bugs within the code.
-You are encouraged to play with this library and give feedback about it, but it is not recommended to incorporate formulae in a larger project at this early stage of development.

 ## Installation